-All of life is a journey.
-Much of the joy and meaning comes through relationships.
-On the Leading Edge Trip you will meet many people.
-Some of those meetings will turn into friendships.
-Some of those friendships have the potential to last for a lifetime and for all of eternity!

-The following pages will help you keep up with those friendships, so you can communicate with those friends when you return home (see Tool 8 on page 31).
+In a sense, all of life is a journey.
+Much of the joy and meaning in life is found through relationships.
+As you participate in your Leading Edge Trip, you will have the opportunity to establish relationships that have the potential to last not only a lifetime but also for all of eternity.
+The following pages will help you keep up with those friendships, so you can communicate with those friends when you return back home (see Tool 8 on page 31).